yesodweb/yesod/README.md

 ### Use your development version of Yesod in your application

-Note that we have told you to install Yesod into a sandboxed virthualenv environment.
+Note that we have recommended to you to install Yesod into a sandboxed virthualenv environment.
-This means it is not available through your user/global cabal database for your application.
+This is great for development, but when you want to use these development versions in your application that means they are not available through your user/global cabal database for your application.
+You should just continue to use your yesod virthualenv shell for your application.

-Instead you should use `cabal-dev install` to retrieve these packages. cd to your application directory, and the reference the source list.
+You can also use `cabal-dev install` to retrieve these packages. cd to your application directory, and the reference the source list.

 ~~~ { .bash }